-Uku percent bycatch is typically low (<2%) since the only regulation limiting commercial catch is a one-pound minimum size for spearing and sale (Table 13).
+Uku percent bycatch is typically low (<2%) since the only regulation limiting commercial catch is a one-pound minimum size for spearing and sale (Table 14).
 Uku less than one pound can be retained for personal consumption.
 Percent bycatch has seen steady increase since 2002.
 One contributing factor is the increasing use of inshore handline gear over time.
 In the past ten years, inshore handline gear landed approximately 15% of the total uku catch yet contributed about 50% of all releases.
 Peak uku percent bycatch in 2020 is likely also the result of COVID-19 restrictions limiting market demand.
 Individual fishers noted that during the most restrictive lockdown periods, local dealers were drastically limiting the amount of uku they were willing to purchase per day.
-Percent bycatch for uku in 2023 was below short-, and long-term averages.
+Percent bycatch for uku in 2024 was near short-term, and long-term averages.

 In comparison to other species targeted with similar gears, uku are retained at a slightly higher rate (Table 14).
 This is due in part to the fact that commonly released species such as kahala and sharks are caught with similar gears and drive the non-uku bycatch rates up slightly.
 However, the majority of the non-target species included in the below table were caught while not targeting uku (e.g., inshore handline for akule and deep-sea handline for Deep-7).
-Non-uku bycatch in 2023 was close to the long-term average yet below the short-term average.
+Non-uku bycatch in 2024 was below both short-term, and long-term averages.

 Species composition of bycatch while using gears commonly used to target uku is dominated primarily by species caught with inshore handline (Table 15).
-Inshore handline is typically used to target smaller inshore species, and therefore sees more releases.
-Other top non-uku bycatch such as sharks and kahala are commonly caught using deep-seas handline, the most commonly used gear to catch uku though typically with less fish released than inshore handline.
-Species composition of bycatch in 2023 was typical of this set of gears.
+Inshore handline is typically used to target a diverse array of smaller inshore species, and therefore sees more releases.
+Other top non-uku bycatch such as sharks and kahala are commonly caught using deep-sea handline, the most commonly used gear to catch uku though typically with less fish released than inshore handline.
+Species composition of bycatch in 2024 was typical of this set of gears.